 Will the school check my documents?

 Yes.
 If you claim to enjoy priority (Dutch, GOK or non-GOK), you must also be able to substantiate this on the basis of a document.
-The school will ask you for the relevant documents when you apply for a place.
 When you go about registering your child you will need to take these documents with you.
-In other words, the school will check the documents twice.
 If your documents are correct, your child will be given priority.
 If the documents are incorrect, your child will lose its priority status.

 My child has a resit or has a C certificate.
 Can my child stay in the same school even if the school is full?